 - WordPress made it possible for artists to build a professional artist website with the help of hosting services like BlueHost.

-Even though technology has made it possible for an artist to sell their art online, there are still challenges.
+Even though technology has made it possible for you to sell their art online, there are still challenges you will face.

-One of the main challenges is to get your art noticed and stand out from the competition.
+One of the main hurdles is how you will get your art noticed online and stand out from the competition.

 Someone recently asked me, “Why do some artists do well on Facebook while others cannot build a following?“

-My answer to this question was, “Artists that take the time to learn how to use the tools available like Facebook are the ones that shine.”
+My answer to this question was, “Artists who take the time to learn how to use the tools available like Facebook are the ones that shine.”

-It does not matter what tool you use to promote and sell your art.
+It does not matter what tools you use to promote and sell your art.

-What matters is learning how to use the tool to its fullest potential.
+What matters is learning how to use the tools to their fullest potential.

 With over one billion active Facebook users, Facebook might be a useful tool to have in your toolbox.